Disney Consumer Products: Merged segments

 Disney Consumer Products and Interactive Media was formed in as merger of Disney Consumer Products and Disney Interactive.
 The presidents of DCP and DIM were appointed co-chairs of the division while retaining the presidency of their subsidiary while Disney Publishing Worldwide would report to them as co-chairs.
 The units were brought together due to increase use of technology on the part of DCP with the announced Playmation toy system and digital publishing by DPW.

 With the dismantling of Disney Consumer Products and Interactive Media segment in March 2018, many of the consumer products units were moved under the Disney Parks, Experiences and Products segment.
 Ken Potrock was appointed as president of consumer products in May 2018.
 The elevation of Parks, Experiences and Products chairman Bob Chapek to Disney Company CEO caused a cascade of promotions and reassignments in May 2020 with Potrock becoming president of Disneyland Resort with Kareem Daniel moved from president of Walt Disney Imagineering Operations/product creation/publishing/games to president of consumer products, games and publishing.

+2026 reorganization

+On August 4, 2026, it was announced that Disney Consumer Products would move from Disney Experiences to Disney Entertainment, with the transition beginning in October 2026.